 - Melt or slightly soften the coconut oil.

 - Mix in other ingredients and stir well.
 If you are using a semi-hard coconut oil, use a fork, if not, use a spoon.
 If you are using completely melted coconut oil, you will need to stir several times while the mixture cools to keep the baking soda incorporated.

-- Put mixture into small glass jar (I make different ones for each family member)
+- Pour the mixture into a small glass jar (I make different ones for each family member).

 - Let cool completely.

-We have been using this natural toothpaste for a while now, and it seems to work great.
+We have been using natural toothpaste years now, and it seems to work great!
 I’ve noticed less plaque when brushing our teeth, and my teeth feel smoother.
 Years of great dental checkups have to count for something, and I have several friends who have used similar concoctions for years and never get cavities.